Fun School Residential Visits and Outdoor Learning Ideas

 How Stean Gorge offers an exciting mix of activities for school residential visits, helping pupils get the most of the curriculum in a fun, action-packed way in the great outdoors!
 Residential trips are perfect for groups who want to:

 - Spend time together in a new setting

-The majority of outdoor activities take place on site where we have the very best facilities and equipment.
-This means that there’s minimal transport needed once here, maximising the value that staff and pupils can get at How Stean Gorge.
+The majority of outdoor activities take place on-site where we have the very best facilities and equipment.
+Minimal transport is needed once here, maximising the value that staff and pupils can get at How Stean Gorge.
+These onsite activities include:

 Our minibuses are also available for transport to and from the campsite, as well as any other trips that you may need during your time with us.

 We had a fantastic time at How Stean in July.
 The activities were fun, challenging and in a natural setting which we all thoroughly enjoyed.
 The staff were organised, very well trained and extremely helpful / accommodating.
 They recorded amazing footage of our trip which the pupils loved watching back and parents enjoyed seeing the challenges their children overcame and the fun they had!
 We look forward to our next visit to How Stean!
 Thank you!!